Set Your Case Up to Settle with the Case Ambassador Program - ADR Systems

 • Any other issues or obstacles that may prevent parties from moving forward with mediation

 “This program offers much more than a typical pre-mediation conference,” said Hon.
 John A. Ward, (Ret.), senior mediator and arbitrator at ADR Systems.
-“As a case ambassador, I can provide a neutral evaluation to help parties navigate issues, work with them to design a custom mediation process or mediate disagreements among only defense parties – and all with the goal of pointing the parties downstream toward the actual mediation.”
+“As a case ambassador, I can help parties navigate contested issues, work with them to design a custom mediation process or address settlement barriers – and all with the goal of pointing the parties downstream toward the actual mediation.”

-Timing, however, is crucial for parties to gain the most from this process.
-Counsel should contact ADR Systems early, giving case ambassadors ample time to review the issues and work with those involved.
+In order for parties to gain the most from the Case Ambassador Program, timing is crucial.
+Counsel should contact ADR Systems early in the life of their case, giving case ambassadors ample time to review submissions, understand the issues and work with those involved.

 “Getting to a resolution starts early with pre-mediation contact: Conversations with each of the parties that help me understand their theories of the case and work them away from finger-pointing,” said Hon.
 Kay M. Hanlon, (Ret.), senior mediator and arbitrator at ADR Systems.
-“This pre-mediation work allows us to move forward quickly on the day of their session because we come to the mediation with a settlement path already in place.
-The knowledge gained during this process helps me build a game plan ultimately settling the case on the mediation date.”
+“This pre-mediation work allows us to move forward quickly on the day of their actual session because we come to the mediation with a settlement path already paved.
+The knowledge gained while engaging with the parties as a case ambassador before the mediation helps me build a game plan for settling the case on the mediation date.”

-Multiparty construction, mass-tort, insurance coverage, subrogation, trusts & estates and many other types of cases have benefited from using a mediator to help resolve some of the issues before the actual day of mediation.
-Without going through the case ambassador process, the mediation of complex disputes can become bogged down by the very problems that could have been mitigated beforehand.
+Multiparty construction, mass-tort, insurance coverage, subrogation, trusts, estates and many other types of cases have benefited from using a case ambassador to help parties resolve behind-the-scenes issues before the actual day of mediation.
+These disputes often involve multiple plaintiffs or defendants, significant valuation claims, heightened emotions, contesting theories of liability and many stakeholders and decision-makers involved in the ultimate decision to settle.
+Without going through the case ambassador process, the mediation of these complex disputes can become bogged down by the very problems that could have been mitigated beforehand.

-“The larger goal is an eventual settlement, but this intermediate step is essential to getting there,” said Hon.
+“The case ambassador is there to help parties through the intermediate step toward settlement,” said Hon.
 Michael J. Hogan, (Ret.), senior mediator and arbitrator at ADR Systems.
-“Through a normal mediation process, these cases might require multiple sessions or near all-nighters to get settled.
-But by enlisting a case ambassador early on, parties can cut those hours down and be in the best position to negotiate a settlement.”
+“Through a normal mediation process, these cases might require multiple sessions or all-nighters to get settled.
+But by enlisting a case ambassador early on, parties can cut those hours down and will be in the best position to negotiate a settlement on the day of mediation.”

-To learn more about the Case Ambassador Program and success stories from it, click here.
+Learn more about the Case Ambassador Program and its success stories.

 Hon.
 John A. Ward, (Ret.) has cultivated extensive experience in the resolution of personal injury cases arising from vehicular accidents, construction negligence, premises liability, medical negligence, nursing home, workers’ compensation and product liability.
 His ability to quickly understand the issue at hand and gain the respect and trust of all parties is well known throughout the legal community.